snekse/spring-spock-integration-testing/README.md

 In Spring Boot 1.4, they introduced a lot of cool testing toys, including `@MockBean`.
 Sadly that's only supported when testing with JUnit.

 Thankfully Spock 1.1 introduced the `DetachedMockFactory`.
 This, combined with the new Spring Boot `@TestConfiguration` means you can achieve a level up in your testing happiness factor.

+The heart of this example lives in our `PersonControllerIntTest`.
+The `PersonControllerIntTest` spins up a Spring context so we can make a `MockMvc` call to a REST endpoint which pulls data from an h2 database via a Spring Data repo, but the "Rank" data we would normally get from an external service has been mocked.